InvestmentSystems/recombinator/README.md

 </pre>

-Recombinator supports other variations of the standard i.i.d. bootstrap (balanced and the antithetic boostrap).
+Recombinator supports other variations of the standard i.i.d. bootstrap (the balanced and the antithetic bootstrap).
 Please see the Jupyter notebook on the I.I.D. boostrap for examples.

 ### Block-Based Bootstrap for Time-Series
 Recombinator offers the following block-based approaches to resample temporally dependent data: